-In many respects the temple and Buddhism are the center of life for most villagers.
+In many respects, the temple and Buddhism are the center of life for most villagers.
 As a case in point, my mother-in-law regularly visits the temple every morning before 7:00.
 The temple is located in a wooded area about 1-2 kilometers from the village.
 Four or five Buddhist monks live there and lead prayers and chants every morning.
 My mother-in-law prepares food for them most mornings and takes it to the temple as a way of making merit.
 Many other women in the village do the same.
-On special Buddhist holidays the monks will come into the village and lead prayers for the villagers at the village Center for Career Development where the village headman (puyaiban) carries out community affairs.
+On special Buddhist holidays, the monks will come into the village and lead prayers for the villagers at the Village Center for Career Development where the village headman (puyaiban) carries out community affairs.
 Buddhist New Year activities have also been held on the temple grounds.
 There is also a crematorium on the temple grounds.
-All deceased members of the village are created there after funerals, and their ashes are put in urns which are enclosed in colorful monuments placed at the edge of the temple grounds.
+All deceased members of the village are cremated there after funerals, and their ashes are put in urns which are enclosed in colorful monuments placed at the edge of the temple grounds.

 2. Significance of the Village Head Man (Puyaiban):

 I first became aware of the village headman when I was awakened by his loud public address announcements at 6:00 most mornings.
 The village headman who is elected by the residents of the village always seems to know when I'm in the village because he comes to visit me.
-Most of his morning announcements which are in Isan, the northeastern dialect of Thai, have to do about village affairs.
-Very often he will mention the names of all of the villagers who have contributed money for a cause and the the amount of money they have contributed.
+Most of his morning announcements which are in Isan, the northeastern dialect of Thai, have to do with village affairs.
+Very often he will mention the names of all of the villagers who have contributed money to a cause and the amount of money they have contributed.
 If there are any disagreements among residents of the village, he will work to resolve them.
 Since there is no mail delivery to individual villagers, the village headman will announce every morning or evening who has mail.
 The villagers will then go to his office to pick up their mail.

 3. Celebration of Festivals:

 When Thai villagers are not working they really like to have a lot of fun.
 Villagers do have the chance for fun in the celebration of the many festivals which Thailand has.
 Many of the festivals are related to Buddhism such as the Buddhist New Year (Songkran).
-During this festival the elderly sit on the sides of the village streets while younger residents come and pour water over their hands as a sign of respect and making merit.
+During this festival, the elderly sit on the sides of the village streets while younger residents come and pour water over their hands as a sign of respect and making merit.
 Prior to this ritual, monks from the temple come into the village and lead the villagers in prayers and chants.
 Then, behind a huge truck with enormous amplifiers, residents parade around the streets of the village while doing the traditional Thai "ram" dance.
 Some other traditional Thai festivals like Loi Krathom are held in the district town.
-For this festival, residents from neighboring villages come to float little banana leaf boats adorned with flowers and candles on a pond, and make a wish for good luck.
+For this festival, residents from neighboring villages come to float little banana leaf boats adorned with flowers and candles on a pond and make a wish for good luck.
 Other people will release lit hot air boxed kites (kornfai) high into the sky after making a wish.
 There are many games for kids to play and adults are treated to singers and dancers in concert.

 4. Genuine Caring Nature for One Another:

-Finally I have noticed the genuine caring nature which all members of the village have for each other.
-During a visit to the village in 2009 I slightly injured my lower back in a traffic accident.
+Finally, I have noticed the genuine caring nature which all members of the village have for each other.
+During a visit to the village in 2009, I slightly injured my lower back in a traffic accident.
 Many of the villagers went to special trouble to prepare Thai medicinal treatments for my speedy recovery.
 I have also seen many villagers help each other with farm work and the care of children.

-A Thailand village is really an interesting and exiting place to visit.
+A Thailand village is really an interesting and exciting place to visit.
 You might not have some of the comforts and conveniences of city life, but you will be rewarded with a glimpse into Thailand's colorful traditional culture.